ibaris/gscpy/docs/introduction.rst

 The goal is the development of Python GRASS modules for the automatic download, processing and analysis of Sentinel-1 data.
 All modules can be executed in GRASS or in a terminal.
 The aim of this work was that a user can process all data without much effort and import them directly into GRASS GIS for further analysis.
 By entering certain metadata you can use this module to search for newly processed files and import them into a database.
+This project was developed as part of a Grass GIS Module which is part of the master's degree Geoinformatics at Friedrich-Schiller-Universitaet Jena.

 Here is an overview of the content: